fbpx

 Project Two: Environmental Rating

 Ariel Zucker believes that even if you have great technology, you need some incentive for people to reduce pollution.
 At the moment India has high environmental standards, however the regulations are not very well policed and enforced.
-This means a lot of the standards are ignored by large organisations.
+This means a lot of the standards are ignored by large organizations.

 With the same team of professionals that Haggerty is working with, Zucker is planning to tackle this issue by giving companies a public reputation for environmental performance – for good or poor.